Locations:

 How is laryngomalacia diagnosed?

-If a laryngomalacia diagnosis is made, other tests may be necessary to determine the extent of the condition.
-These may include:
+If your baby has laryngomalacia, their provider may need to run other tests to determine the extent of the condition.
+These tests may include:

 Management and Treatment